State Insurance Regulatory Authority (SIRA)

 While the government agency has changed, you will still find the information you need in the same place.

-The new SIRA website is now operating.
+The SIRA website is useful and up to date.

 In case of claims, you can still contact the Claims Advisory Service from 8.30am to 5pm Monday to Friday on 1300 656 919.